makuachteny/Shell-Navigation/permissions/README.md

-File 13-change_group writes a script that changes the group owner to school for the file hello
+File 14-change_owner_and_group writes a script that changes the owner to vincent and group owner to staff for all the files and directories in the working directories